 - The operator must inform the waiting passenger of this condition.

 - An operator may only inform the waiting passenger that the securement areas are full or occupied by individuals with disabilities who use mobility aids if it is absolutely clear that the passengers occupying the securement areas are, in fact, individuals with disabilities who use mobility aids, e.g., both passengers use wheelchairs.
 If there is any doubt as to whether the persons occupying the securement areas are individuals with disabilities who use mobility aids, the operator must follow all of the steps in Section 6.

-- The operator shall provide the waiting passenger with the ADA PAX PASS-UP form as required in Section 6, shall offer the waiting passenger a courtesy transfer and use the preprogrammed data message, "ADA PAX PASS-UP" or, if that message system is unavailable, contact dispatch to notify RTD that an Individual with a disability who uses a mobility aid did not board the bus because the securement areas were occupied.
+- The operator shall provide the waiting passenger with the ADA PAX PASS-UP form as required in Section 6, shall offer the waiting passenger a courtesy 3-Hour Pass and use the preprogrammed data message, "ADA PAX PASS-UP" or, if that message system is unavailable, contact dispatch to notify RTD that an Individual with a disability who uses a mobility aid did not board the bus because the securement areas were occupied.
 The dispatcher will provide instructions on alternative transportation.

 When an individual with a disability using a mobility aid is refused service because RTD informs the waiting passenger the securement areas are occupied and the next bus is not scheduled to arrive for 30 minutes or more, RTD will provide the rider with alternative transportation to ensure the passenger reaches the intended destination in a timely fashion.